PatrickMaiyer/Portapack_Wiki/Recon.md

 * [LNA] , [VGA] , [AMP] , [VOL] => gains, amplification on/off , volume

-* [BW] , [SQUELCH], [W],[L] => bandwidth for actual demod, squelch is the level of DB to match a signal, wait is the time we will stay on the frequency if it's matching lock_duration*nb_locks.
-If wait is a negative number, then it represent the time we are staying on a matched frequency waiting for new activity, and a new match during the wait reset the counters.
-L is the lock wait timer, representing the maximum time we stay on a freq waiting for a lock.
+* [BW] , [SQUELCH], [W],[L] => bandwidth for actual demod, squelch is the level of DB needed to start to lock on a signal, W (wait after match) is the time we will stay on the frequency if it's reaching nb_locks during lock_wait (continously or sparsely).
+If wait is a negative number, then it represent the time we are staying on a matched frequency waiting for new activity, and a new lock during the wait restart the counters (you keep staying on it until a full wait without a lock is reached).
+L (lock_wait) is the lock wait timer, representing the maximum time we stay on a freq waiting for a lock.
 The lock wait timer is adjusted to the smallest optimal value at app startup and after a OPT save.
-You may adjust it if needed.
+You may adjust it to fit your needs.

-* XXX / XXX , XX db, XX/XX value , [OPT] => index of the current frequency in the loaded list, number of frequencies in the list, actual DB value, number of locks / number of needed locks for a match, the settings page
+* XXX / XXX , XX db, XX/XX value , [OPT] => index of the current frequency in the loaded list, number of frequencies in the list, actual DB value, number of locks / number of needed locks for a match, button to the settings page

 * FREQ: XXXX => Current frequency